APT Smart Accounting

 To access this report, go to the top APT menu bar and click on File → Export...
 A window similar to that shown in Figure 4 will appear.

 Check the Smart Accounting visit sequences box (and click OK) to save the report to your local disk.
 This will be a flat (ASCII) file that can be viewed with any editor.

-Helpful Hint: If you want to select more than one entry in the Export pull-down for outputting to a file, hold down the "command" key prior to each click.
+Helpful hint: If you want to select more than one entry in the Export ... pull-down menu for outputting to a file, hold down the "command" key (Macintosh) or "control" key (Windows and Linux) prior to each click.
 The most useful reports are generally the times file, the pointing file, and the Smart Accounting visit sequences file.